megamattzilla/ansible/f5-onboarding-all/README.md

 #### Outstanding TODO:
 - **General**
     - Add Hardware model to inventory.
-    - document pre-work before ansible runs for each platform type
     - add optional description for each task in playbook (including interface description only)

 - **VE (Virtual Edition)**